-Are you currently expecting and worried that you’re gaining too much weight too quickly?
-Are you wondering if your prenatal vitamins could be contributing to your weight gain?
+Are you currently expecting and worried you’re gaining too much weight too quickly?
+Do you wonder if your prenatal vitamins could be contributing to your weight gain?

-It’s never too early to start taking care of your baby, and by taking a prenatal vitamin, you will get you and your baby both off to a healthy start.
-But, are there any risks associated with taking prenatal vitamins?
+It’s never too early to start taking care of your baby, and a prenatal vitamin will get you both off to a healthy start.
+But are there any risks associated with prenatal vitamins?
 Could they possibly cause weight gain or any other side effects?

-In this post, we will discuss why it’s important to take a prenatal vitamin, when you should start taking one, if prenatal vitamins cause weight gain, what you should do if you’re experiencing any sudden weight gain, and other side effects that could be from your prenatal vitamins.
+We will discuss why it’s important to take a prenatal vitamin and when you should start taking one.
+We’ll also consider whether prenatal vitamins cause weight gain and what to do if you’re experiencing sudden weight gain or other possible side effects from your prenatal vitamins.

-Proper nutrition is so important for both you and your baby’s health.
-Your baby depends on you for all of her nutrition needs, and it’s likely that your diet could be lacking in vitamins and minerals that you need to support a healthy pregnancy.
+Proper nutrition is essential for your health and your baby’s health.
+Your baby depends on you for all of their nutrition needs, and it’s possible your diet could be lacking the vitamins and minerals needed to support a healthy pregnancy.

-Taking a prenatal vitamin will help fill those nutritional gaps that are essential for healthy fetal development.
-It’s even more important to take a prenatal vitamin if you have any dietary restrictions, health issues, or pregnancy complications (source).
+Taking a prenatal vitamin will fill those nutritional gaps essential for healthy fetal development.
+It’s even more important to take a prenatal vitamin if you have any dietary restrictions, health issues, or pregnancy complications (1).

 Other benefits of prenatal vitamins include: